Blue hair

 Blue hair does not naturally occur in human hair pigmentation, although the hair of some animals (such as dog coats) is described as blue.
-Some humans are born with bluish-black hair (also known as "blue black" hair), which is black that has a blue hue under the light.

-Blue hair has a long history of artistic and literary uses.
+Some people (typically of East Asian descent) are born with black hair that is so dark that it appears to have a metallic blue luster.
+In Japan, the beauty ideal for a woman is to have glossy "blue-black" hair, and Western foreign observers have also held this quality in high regard.

 Fashion

 The 18th-century English politician Charles Fox was a fashionable macaroni in his youth and tinted his hair with blue powder.

 In 1913–1914, just before World War I, there was a vogue for dyed brightly-colored hair in different shades such as blue, violet or emerald.
 This started in Paris and then spread to other cities such as London.
-In 1924, the first celebrity hairstylist, Monsieur Antoine, dyed his dog's hair blue.
+In 1924, the first celebrity hairstylist, Monsieur Antoine (Antoni Cierplikowski), dyed his dog's hair blue.
 An influential client, Lady Elsie De Wolfe Mendl, took up the same style and this started a new fad.
 Later in the 20th century, mature ladies had a blue rinse to conceal grey hair.
 The Queen Mother was the trend-setter and the peak of popularity for this fashion was the period following World War II.

 In the 2007 fall fashion season, designers such as Marc Jacobs and Duckie Brown dyed the hair of their models blue to give them a shocking punk look.
 In 2011, the blue rinse became fashionable again and exemplars included Kate Bosworth with a dip-dyed style of turquoise tips while Thakoon Panichgul continued to present models with startling, all-blue hair.

-In the 2010s, and into the early 2020s, in western countries, blue hair has become associated with feminism, socialism, and the LGBTQIA community, especially the young Generation Z and Millennial members of those socio-political movements.

 A synthetic dye used to color hair blue was 1,4,5,8-tetraaminoanthraquinone prepared as Disperse Blue 1 with water and lignosulfonate dispersant.
 This is a semi-permanent dye as the dye molecules do not penetrate the hair shaft and so wash out in subsequent shampooing.
 It is not used in the U.S. as it is thought to be carcinogenic.

+American politics

+Beginning in the 2010s, and into the early 2020s, blue hair (and less commonly purple hair) has become associated with environmentalism, feminism, anarchism, communism, socialism, liberalism, abortion and the LGBTQ community, especially the young Generation Z and Millennial members of those socio-political movements.
+In response, supporters of conservatism in the United States and the Republican Party have started to use blue hair as a sign of an individual holding liberal philosophy.

 Occupational causes

 The hair of workers who regularly come into close contact with cobalt or indigo may become blue because of the dust of the substance mixing into the hair follicles.
-The colour in these cases is "not merely superficial".
+The colour in these cases is "not merely superficial."